If you’re looking for the best air purifier with washable filter that never needs to be replaced, you’re in luck.

-Best Air Purifier with Permanent and Washable Filters Reviewed in This Guide
+Best Air Purifier with Permanent and Washable Filters: Reviews

 Here’s a quick comparison chart showing the top air purifiers with washable and permanent filters.
 We’ll cover each aspect of these units in the reviews section below, but this gives you an idea of what’s available and an easy way to compare them.